Incredibly moist and flavorful paleo keto pumpkin bread is perfect for breakfast, or as a healthy snack. My kids love it in their lunchboxes!

 What pan to use?

-But is this paleo pumpkin bread sweet enough?
+Is this paleo keto pumpkin bread sweet enough?

-While this paleo pumpkin bread is not super sweet, to me it tastes very sweet, but I hardly eat sweet things these days so I think my palate is a bit different.
-However, my three taste testers, including the Picky Eater, all agreed that this is the perfect amount of sweetness.
+While this bread is not super sweet, to me it tastes very sweet, but I hardly eat sweet things these days so I think my palate is a bit different.

 More tasty pumpkin recipes